ikarmpadakis/swash/README.md

 # SWASH using Docker
 Docker installation of SWASH.
 The package is running  `Ubuntu 18.04` under the hood.
+The exetutable can be used in all operating systems without any further modifications.

 The **SWASH** model is available in: http://swash.sourceforge.net.
 This code is merely intended to help with the installation of the